 28. Create a Questionnaire

-To minimize miscommunication, create a questionnaire that the couple can fill out when contacting you.
-This helps organize all of the information, let you figure out their wants and needs, quote an appropriate cost, and open the door for easy communication between yourself and the clients.
+To minimize miscommunication, create a questionnaire the couple can complete when contacting you.
+This helps organize all the information, lets you determine their wants and needs, quote an appropriate cost, and opens the door for easy communication between yourself and the clients.

 And many more.